Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 You know you own a restless Lab when you walk him and he still has loads of energy to spare.
-There's no bones about it, Buddy's energy levels can literally drive you up the walls.
+There are no bones about it, Buddy's energy levels can literally drive you up the walls.
 You may scratch your head wondering how Labs can be so notorious for making amazingly controlled service dogs when your Labrador can barely walk on a leash without dragging you for the ride of your life.
-Fortunately, there are several remedies for turning these power-packed pooches into calmer, better behaved entities.
+Fortunately, there are several remedies for turning these power-packed pooches into calmer, better-behaved entities.

 Everybody knows that Labradors make wonderful family dogs, but only a few know that they can sometimes be a handful.
 You can't blame them though, back in history these dogs made excellent working partners.
-Beginning in the 1700's, they were a fisherman's best friend hauling nets, fetching ropes, and retrieving fish from the cold waters of the North Atlantic.
-Then, several years later, Labs became an English sportsmen's best buddy as they turned out useful in retrieving downed birds both in water and on land.
-Now you know why your Lab loves water, is obsessed with chasing birds and likes to retrieve balls and Frisbee all day long!
+Beginning in the 1700s, they were a fisherman's best friend, hauling nets, fetching ropes, and retrieving fish from the cold waters of the North Atlantic.
+Then, several years later, Labs became English sportsmen's best buddies as they turned out useful in retrieving downed birds both in water and on land.
+Now you know why your Lab loves water, is obsessed with chasing birds, and likes to retrieve balls and Frisbee all day long!

 After centuries of being selectively bred to have stamina and a strong eagerness to work, you shouldn't be surprised about the aftermath of leaving Buddy cooped up all day home with nothing to do.
-Don't expect some innocent thumb twiddling; the saying "an idle mind is a devil's workshop" works best in portraying a restless Lab's mindset.
+Don't expect some innocent thumb-twiddling; the saying "an idle mind is a devil's workshop" works best in portraying a restless Lab's mindset.
 Lack of exercise and boredom will trigger him to find his own little forms of entertainment.
-Chewing through the drywall, scratching the door and "de-gutting" your coach can all be part of the fun.
+Chewing through the drywall, scratching the door, and "de-gutting" your couch can all be part of the fun.

 How to Calm a Restless Lab

+- Get to Work.
 You may not be aware that wonderful things happen when you put a restless Lab to work.
 These pooches thrive when given something to do, and the best way is through advanced training and doggie sports.
-Try enrolling Buddy in sports such as agility, flyball, musical canine freestyle, nosework or dock diving.
+Try enrolling Buddy in sports such as agility, flyball, musical canine freestyle, nose work or dock diving.
 If you want to watch your buddy in action and do what he was bred for, try enrolling him in field trials and hunt tests.
-These dogs are amazing in retrieving dummies or actual downed birds.
+These dogs are amazing at retrieving dummies or actual downed birds.

 In some cases, restlessness may be a behavior problem.
 Once your vet gives Buddy a clean bill of health, your next step may be to see a dog behavior professional.
-In some cases, restlessness may be caused by an underlying behavior problem.
+In some cases, restlessness may be caused by an underlying behavioral problem.
 For instance, restless pacing when you leave the house may be triggered by separation anxiety while repeated tail chasing may stem from a compulsive disorder.
-In some cases, dogs who display frenetic activity, abnormally short attention spans, and highly impulsive behaviors may be suffering from “hyperkinesis" a canine form of Attention Deficit Hyper-activity Disorder.
+In some cases, dogs who display frenetic activity, abnormally short attention spans, and highly impulsive behaviors may be suffering from “hyperkinesis," a canine form of Attention Deficit Hyperactivity Disorder.

 *Note: true hyperactivity is known as hyperkinesis, but real cases of this are uncommon.
 Most dogs that appear hyperactive are simply high-energy dogs who are still capable of focusing on the task but only need their exercise and mental stimulation needs properly channeled.